Watching a pet deal with arthritis is devastating.

 In fact, I’ve witnessed the pain killing effects of CBD myself.

-A few years ago, my dog Rosie was diagnosed with cancer and hip dysplasia.
+It feels like yesterday when my dog Rosie was diagnosed with cancer and hip dysplasia.

 If you’re familiar with hip dysplasia, you’ll know that it produces some similar symptoms to arthritis: